WICG/webpackage/explainers/signed-exchange-alternate-link-explainer.md

 When the UA prefetches the signed exchange (article.html.sxg), the aggregator server includes a declaration that one of `article.html`'s subresources (https://cdn.publisher.example/lib.js) is also available from the same aggregator.

-The response from the server has an alternate link of subresource signed
-exchange:
+The aggregator server expresses this by serving `article.html.sxg` with a `Link` header identifying the subresource's alternate form:

 ```
 Link: <https://feed.example/sxg.publisher.example/lib.js.sxg>;